JeeWeetje/iot-workshop/Azure.md

 10. Select `Create` and the portal will start creating the service.
 Once it is created, a notification is shown

 Creating an Azure Stream analytics job will take some time.
-Input is already known, the already existing IoT Hub, So let's create the service to send the output to, an azure Event Hub.
+Input is already known, the already existing IoT Hub; so let's create the service to send the output to, an azure Event Hub.

 ## Create an Azure Event Hub

-Follow these steps to create an Azure Event Hub which can pass large amounts of (transformed) messages to other services.
+Follow these steps to create an Azure Event Hub which passes large amounts of events to other services.

 1. On the left, select `Resource groups`.
 A list of resource groups is shown